Search

 Whatever your interest, there’s a group for that!
 From book clubs to Mah Jongg, knitting, cooking, and gardening, there are plenty of groups where you can participate in something you enjoy—or learn something new!
 Either way, you are sure to meet new people, and the best part is you will already share a common interest.
 Not sure how to find groups in your area?
 Click here for resources.

-If you still find yourself feeling forced to engage in social situations that revolve around alcohol, plan ahead.
-Bring your own non-alcoholic beverages to a party.
-Have an escape plan if things become too uncomfortable for you.
-Offer to be the designated driver.
 Above all, don’t feel pressured to imbibe if you don’t want to.
 The role that alcohol plays in your social life is entirely up to you.
 However, if you find that you want to cut back and can’t, that may be a bigger issue.
-Therapy, medications, and online programs like Monument, where you can participate in counseling sessions from the privacy and comfort of your home, can help you determine what’s right for you.
-And remember, at the end of the day, your choices are your business, no one else’s.
-If someone thinks you aren’t “fun” because you don’t drink, that’s saying a lot more about them than it is about you.
+Therapy, medications, and online programs like Monument (where you can participate in counseling sessions from the privacy and comfort of your home), can help you determine what’s right for you.

-Booze-free Fun:
+Booze-Free Fun:

-Mocktails by Caroline Hwang
+Alternatives to Social Drinking -- Mocktails Recipe Book by Caroline Hwang

-Mocktails by Caroline Hwang, $22.99
+Mocktails Recipe Book by Caroline Hwang, $16.14

-Mockly Love Bite Booze-Free Cocktail
+Mockly Booze-Free Cocktail

 Read Next: